-Stock In Stock Dispatch Up to 15 working days Material Recyclable ARPRO EPP Capacity Approx. 200 litres Weight 6kg (unboxed) Size 115 x 55 x 55cm (45x22x22 inches)
+Stock In Stock Dispatch Up to 10 working days Assembly No assembly required Material Recyclable ARPRO EPP Capacity Approx. 200 litres Weight 6kg (unboxed) Size 115 x 55 x 55cm (45x22x22 inches)

 The new and improved HOTBIN is no ordinary compost bin.
 It HOT composts all year to RECYCLE your food and garden waste into RICH compost fast.
 Expect compost every 90 days without forking, tumbling, undue odour or flies.